AuMTRoN-SYSTEM/Klavierpedal/docs/02_HARDWARE_BLUEPRINT.md

 - Processing pedal movement and calibration.
 - Managing the user interface (LCD, rotary encoder and push switch).
 - Generating MIDI messages over USB (planned).
-- Hosting future performance features such as presets, envelopes and LFOs.
+- Hosting future performance features such as presets.

 The design is assembled using DuPont point-to-point wiring and a small breadboard power strip.